,

 What can I use to control wheat Midge?

-Cygon™, Lagon™, Lorsban 4E™, Nufos™ and Pyrinex™ are all registered for use on wheat midge in wheat.
-Check the label for any other restrictions regarding the chemicals.
+Cygon™, Lagon™, Lorsban NT™, Nufos™, Citadel™, Warhawk 480 EC™, MPower Krypton™ and Pyrinex™ are all registered for use on wheat midge in wheat.
+Check the label for any restrictions regarding these chemicals.
 For example Cygon™ and Lagon™ do not control the eggs, just the adults.
-Also, watch the stage of the crop, as certain chemicals have to be applied at specific times for good control.
+Also, watch the stage of the crop, to ensure the timing of the insecticide application is correct.
 Check the label for application timing.

 Considerations for Control

-Late evening or early morning are the best times to control the adults, as the females are most active in cool nighttime temperatures (but above 15 degrees Celsius or 59 degrees Fahrenheit) and when the wind is less than 10 km/hr (6 mph).
-Also, good coverage is critical for control if your chemical controls eggs as well, so make sure your water volume is adequate.
+Late evening or early morning are the best times to control the adults, as the females are most active in cool nighttime temperatures (but above 150 C or 590F) and when the wind is less than 10 km/hr (6 mph).
+Also, good coverage is critical for control, so make sure the water volume is adequate.
+Check the label for recommended water volumes.
 Optimal control happens when 70% of the crop is in the heading to flower stage.
 If 30-60% of the crop is flowering then it needs to be sprayed immediately to have good control on the wheat midge.
-If 80% of the crop is flowering then control is not recommended as the window has passed and the midge damage has already started.
+If 80% of the crop is flowering then control is not recommended as midge damage has already started.
 Spraying therefore should be done early to protect the main stem and first tiller, as this is where most of the yield potential of the crop is.

 Wheat Midge Fact Sheet

-Prepared by Lisa Adam, Ag-Info Centre, Alberta Agriculture and Rural Development
+Prepared by Ag-Info Centre, Alberta Agriculture and Rural Development (310-3276)

 This information published to the web on July 15, 2003.